Kashier-payments/Kashier-WooCommerce-UI-Plugin/README.md

 - Navigate to Integrate now section > payment api keys.

+- Navigate to Integrate now section > Secret keys.

 - Generate a new api key with your prefered name that describes your integration channel, there is 1 default api key you could use that is created when signing up.

 ![](https://raw.githubusercontent.com/Kashier-payments/Kashier-WooCommerce-UI-Plugin/main/steps/apikey_mid_live.png)

-- Insert Live Api Key in the Configuration page of each module.
+- Insert Live Api Key and Live Secret Key in the Configuration page of each module.

 - Remove the test mode check.